kamilburda/batcher/docs/sections/Customization.md

 Once you are settled on the procedure, press `Add` to permanently add it to the list of procedures.
 You can [edit the procedure](#editing-procedures-and-constraints) anytime after adding it.

+All layer effects (procedures under the `Filters, Effects` category) have the following common parameters:
+* *Blend mode* - blend mode for the effect (default, dodge, burn, hard light, ...).
+* *Opacity* - the opacity of the effect.
+* *Merge filter* - the effect will be applied destructively, i.e. will be merged into the layer.
+* *Visible* (displayed under `More options`) - if unchecked, the effect will be added, but will not be applied.
+* *Filter name* (displayed under `More options`) - a custom name for the effect.
+If empty, a default name is assigned by GIMP.

 ## Constraints